gregory-james-smith/aule-design/specification.md

 The filter chip is clickable and this toggles the chip between a selected and unselected state.

 When unselected, the chip has an outline but no fill.
-When selected, the chip has full or half tone fill, and has a tick mark on the left.
+When selected, the chip has half tone fill, and has a tick mark on the left.

 The state of a filter chip should not affect the state of another filter chip.